 - Reduces levels in Glucagon like peptide 1: Reduces its effect to increase satiety, reduce hunger and reduce food intake

 - Increase in levels of Peptide YY: Reduction of effect that decreases appetite

 Sleep loss has also been suggested to influence the choice of food, increasing preference for high-fat, high-calorie food further facilitating weight gain.

 When we sleep normally, our body uses more fat for it’s energy needs.
 During sleep deprivation subjects were shown to burn only 1/3 of the fat in comparison to normal sleep.

-I find it quite exciting that timing my meals has such a large effect on staying healthy and productive.
+I find it quite exciting that timing meals has such a large effect on staying healthy and productive.
 When researching diets, the literature often doesn’t seem conclusive.
-However, when it comes to the circadian system, we are looking a causal relationships in pathways or gene expression.
+However, when it comes to the circadian system, we are looking at a causal relationships in pathways or gene expression.
 While this research topics moves forward quickly, I like that there’s already a lot to take away and apply on a day to day basis.

 Every 1-2 months, I ship short snippets along with news I found insightful, plus any new essay directly to your doorstep (inbox).
 Subscribe!
 It'll help you figure out what's going on now and what will happen next.